What is Organic Intelligence?

 For a good example of Organic Intelligence, watch the Jada Video of Steve working with 3-year old Jada, the morning after choking and a subsequent traumatic hospital event.
 Bookmark the OI Blog to read Steve’s regular updates and discussion of the latest developments in Organic Intelligence.

 Organic Intelligence is a Compassion Enterprise.
 It is both a teaching and a practice whose aim is to provide access to powerful tools for directly and potently engaging with the needs of all living beings.
 Tools that establish compassion, reduce stress, and resolve trauma.
 To promote broad access to these tools, this enterprise dedicates a percentage of its profits to providing scholarships to the OI Human Empowerment And Resiliency Training (HEARTraining®) and to supporting pro bono OI Community Projects worldwide.

 Professional Training Program

 The OI professional training program provides a trajectory of developmental progression through a number of training levels.* The more advanced courses are geared towards working with larger systems such as groups, companies, and governments, and ultimately lead to learning how to teach Organic Intelligence in various environments.
 See our Career Trajectory for an infographic on the available training trajectory.

-Visit the Retreat Schedule for a complete overview of our training program.
+Visit the Event Schedule for a complete overview of our training program.

 The 3-year HEARTraining is our premium, leading edge training experience of overall personal and professional development.
 This training is a continuing education certificate program open to mental health and other helping professionals seeking effective skills in trauma resolution, resiliency, and stress-management and to anyone seeking professional development and personal growth.
 Prerequisites include the desire to grow and a call to mindful service.
 Learn more about CE credits for this program.